Aventus-Network-Services/aventus-dapp-proposals/README.md

 4. Once you submit it, an Aventus team member will review it and examine whether it adheres to the proposal standard.
 If it does not, they will close your issue.
 If it does, they will leave a comment saying "This proposal has been approved".
 You will be able to track the status of your proposal's approval on [this spreadsheet](https://docs.google.com/spreadsheets/d/1Qo2FwLC0ocMjTe8RTT7aNOXbxmHE0Wn-Zz1J6zCL8Jo/edit?usp=sharing) as well.

 5. Once it is approved, the proposal will be added to the [Aventus DApp Proposal Competition Voting Form](https://docs.google.com/forms/d/1DVdtzHpfoCoem6iRSz67Br3Cews1kTC5dnhzLbJlEx8), where individuals can vote on their choice for the top 3 DApp ideas.
 The vote outcomes can be found if you click *view past responses* in the form.
 You can share the form and have anyone you know vote for your proposal.
+The voting period will end on the 10 September.

-6. On 3 September, the 6 proposals with the highest number of votes will be selected and put through to the competition's [judging panel](#meet-the-judges).
+6. On 10 September, the 6 proposals with the highest number of votes will be selected and put through to the competition's [judging panel](#meet-the-judges).
 The judges will then select the winner (AVT prize of ~$10,000 at initial valuation), the runner-up (AVT prize of ~$4,000 at initial valuation), and third place (AVT prize of ~$1,000 at initial valuation).

 ## Aventus DApp Proposal Standard
 The Aventus DApp Proposal Standard is the standard to which all competition entries should adhere.
 The purpose of it is to ensure a minimum quality standard in entries, and a selection of information about a proposal that makes it easy for the public and the judging panel to understand and evaluate it relative to other proposals in a fair and complete manner, judging its overall utility for the ecosystem.